betatran3010/bowers-cis-website/design-plan/milestone-2.md

 In this iteration, we structure content in five pages including Home, General Requirements, Concentrations, Course Catalog, and Advising & Support.
 The Home page gives a short introduction to the department and the ISST major with images of the CIS and ISST students.
 The General Requirements is an overview of ISST major requirements with core courses, math and electives (these requirements apply to everyone in the major) with an image & a PDF file of the checklist.
 The Concentration page introduces each concentration and goes into detail the lists of courses that fall under each concentration (students choose different concentrations so we make it a separate page).
 The Course Catalog page gives our audience a space to navigate themselves with lists of courses for requirements with avilability, professor and descriptions so that they won't have to go to a different website.
 Finally, the Advising & Support Page is about advisors' contact information.

 ## Final Content Organization
-> Which iteration of card sorting will you use for your website?
-(1 sentence)

 We are using the second iteration of card sorting for our website.

-> Explain how the final organization of content is appropriate for your site's audiences.
-(1-2 sentences)

 In our first iteration, detailed information on the courses was on the same page as the breakdown of general degree requirements and concentrations, which was a lot to throw at the user all at once, while in our second iteration, we moved this content to a new page, the course catalog, so that we could provide a simplified version of the general degree requirement and concentration pages – this will allow our user to find information more quickly and without feeling quite so overwhelmed.
 Consistent in both iterations are our Home page and our Advising & Support page, which provide information about the major (in a general sense) and about a crucial resource available to students (meetings with advisors) – this fulfills our audience goals by giving them streamlined access to tools that they might need as they navigate their major and ultimately if they decide to affiliate.

 ## Navigation
-> Please list the pages you will include in your website's navigation.

 - Home
 - General Requirements
 - Concentrations
 - Course Catalog
 - Advising & Support

-> Explain why the names of these pages make sense for your site's audience.
-(1-2 sentences)

 These names make sense because they sum up the content that will be offered by each of these pages – the Home page will be sort of the base of operations, with general information about the department, the major and potential careers that majors can look at; the General Requirements page will contain information about core, math, and elective requirements, along with a list of the courses that can be used to satisfy each of them; the Concentrations page will contain information about each of the concentrations and a list of the courses that can be used to satisfy each of them; the Course Catalog page will contain a list of all the courses mentioned on the previous pages, along with more detailed information about them (such as descriptions of what is covered in the course, semester, instructor, number of credits); and the Advising & Support page contains contact information of the advisors and information as to how to set up meetings with them.
 Therefore, the names of these pages address the goals of our site's audience while making it clear what content can be found on what page.